openhab/openhab-docs/_addons_bindings/zwave/doc/inovelli/lzw30sn_0_0.md

 ### Inclusion Information

-Once the inclusion preocess has started press the config button 3X and the LED bar will flash blue.
+Once the inclusion process has started press the config button 3X and the LED bar will flash blue.
 If the switch was included successfully the bar will turn GREEN, however if the switch was not included successfully it will turn RED.

 ### Exclusion Information